exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 However, we are not able to characterize all the basepair types using simple numeric ranges of this minimal set of parameters.

 Additionally, we consider it more elegant to avoid “hard cuts” in the data distributions.
-In the words of Craig Zirbel, the author of the FR3D program: "we would prefer to allow broad ranges on many parameters, rather than smaller number of uncompromising cutoffs".
+In the words of Craig Zirbel, the author of the FR3D program: "we would prefer to allow broad ranges on many parameters, rather than a smaller number of uncompromising cutoffs".
 FR3D indeed performs very well regarding this — we did not find many unnatural-looking lines in any of our scatter plots and histograms when plotting our new parameter values for FR3D-determined basepairs.
 Since each of the limits cuts out a small fraction of the potential basepairs, the exact value of the limits is not as sensitive.
 That makes it easier to set the limit and also allows us to share the same conditions across all classes of a given basepairing family.